 Want to get out on the water?
 Bring a kayak or canoe, or launch a boat from one of the many public launches.
 Don't own a water vessel?
 No problem!
 Rent one from a local marina, hop on board with SAIL Adirondacks for a sailing excursion, or enjoy a narrated history tour on the Carillon at Fort Ticonderoga.
 Whether you like to swim, waterski, or fish, there's plenty to keep you busy while you soak up the sun.

 With its beautiful and scenic natural setting, the Lake Champlain Region has long inspired artists and writers of all genres.
 Visit the famed Meadowmount School of Music, where legendary musicians like Itzhak Perlman trained, or the Depot Theatre, where world-class artists bring new favorites and well-known classics to life.
 Catch an outdoor performance at a waterfront pavilion, or attend any one of the many festivals and celebrations held throughout the summer.

 Learn the History

-Explore the forts at Crown Point and Ticonderoga and learn how America changed the course of world history forever.
-Built by the French and British militaries in the 18th century, these strongholds were critical posts during the French and Indian War and the American Revolution.
+Explore the forts at Crown Point and Ticonderoga and learn how America was born and changed the course of world history forever.
+Built by the French and British militaries in the 18th century, these strongholds were critical posts during the French and Indian War, as well as the American Revolution.

 Visit a Museum

 With its remarkable history, it's no surprise that the Lake Champlain Region is home to a variety of museums and historic sites that preserve and display the artifacts of bygone eras.
-Explore the Hancock House-Ticonderoga Historical Museum, Penfield Homestead Museum, the Iron Center Museum, Ticonderoga Heritage Museum, the 1812 Homestead Museum or the Adirondack History Museum, or consider a scenic walking tour through the historic hamlets of Essex, Keeseville, Westport, Fort Ticonderoga or Port Henry.
+Explore the Hancock House-Ticonderoga Historical Museum, Penfield Homestead Museum, the Iron Center Museum, Ticonderoga Heritage Museum, the Adirondack History Museum, or consider a scenic walking tour through our historic hamlets of Essex, Keeseville, Westport, Fort Ticonderoga or Port Henry.